 One reason for this difficulty is that Icelandic words can be very long, with syllables pronounced completely differently from how they are spoken in English (i.e. “Eyjafjallajökull”).

 It is also the case that noun morphology is highly irregular in Icelandic.
-In addition, verbs are conjugated based on mood, person, and number and not just tense.
+Also, verbs are conjugated based on mood, person, and number, and not just tense.
 And adjectives are declined in more than a hundred different ways (according to gender, number, case - with both strong and weak forms!).

 A linguistic feature called “instant compound words” is yet another reason why Icelandic is among the hardest languages.
 In Icelandic, it’s not unusual for words to be compounded extemporaneously.
-These words are referred to as augnablikssamsetningar, which means “assembled in a moment.”
+These words are referred to as “augnablikssamsetningar”, which means “(compound words) assembled in a moment”.